ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 <h2>post pregnancy</h2>

+- For the first 5 days I think I slept approx 4 hours.
+You will be tired.

 - Write everything down, you will forget within seconds and then wish you had.
 22/05/25 Owen laughed for the first time.
 Id have never remembered that had I not wrote it down, I can barely remember what we had for tea yesterday anymore

 - Try and get out the house for short walks, it's good for you and baby

 - Accept help - and food - you'll need it

+- Took approx 8 weeks to fully heal and my stomach to reduce down

+- Was approx 2 months before Owen would be put down to sleep.
+Don't panic.
+Just enjoy the cuddles

+- Make sure you set up shifts for the night.
+You don't need to both be up at the same time, we tried this it was such a silly idea as we were both just exhausted.

 <h2>things you really do / don't need to buy</h2>